Contextual Bandits with Cross-learning: Introduction

 \section{Introduction}

-In the contextual bandits problem, a learner repeatedly observes some context, takes some action depending on that context, and receives some reward depending on that context.
+In the contextual bandits problem, a learner repeatedly observes some context and, depending on the context, the learner takes some action and receives some reward.
 The learner's goal is to maximize their total reward over some number of rounds.
 The contextual bandits problem is a fundamental problem in online learning: it is a simplified (yet analyzable) variant of reinforcement learning and it captures a large class of repeated decision problems.
 In addition, the algorithms developed for the contextual bandits problem have been successfully applied in domains like ad placement, news recommendation, and clinical trials \citep{kale2010non, li2010contextual, villar2015multi}.

 Ideally, one would like an algorithm for the contextual bandits problem which performs approximately as well as the best stationary strategy (i.e., the best fixed mapping from contexts to actions).
-This can be accomplished by running a separate instance of some low-regret algorithm for the non-contextual bandits problem (e.g., EXP3) for every context.
-This algorithm achieves regret $\tilde{O}(\sqrt{CKT})$ where $C$ is the number of contexts, $K$ the number of actions, and $T$ the number of rounds.
+This can be accomplished by running a separate instance of some low-regret algorithm for the non-contextual bandits problem (e.g., EXP3 proposed in \citealt{AuerCNS03}) for every context.
+This algorithm achieves regret $\tilde{O}(\sqrt{CKT})$, where $C$ is the number of contexts, $K$ the number of actions, and $T$ the number of rounds.
 This bound can be shown to be tight \citep{Bubeck12}.
-Since the number of contexts can be very large, these algorithms can be impractical to use, and much modern current research on the contextual bandits problem instead aims to achieve low regret with respect to some smaller set of policies \citep{AuerCNS03, LangfordZ08, beygelzimer2011contextual}.
+Since the number of contexts can be very large, these algorithms can be impractical to use, and modern current research on the contextual bandits problem instead aims to achieve low regret with respect to some smaller set of policies \citep{AuerCNS03, LangfordZ08, beygelzimer2011contextual}.